 Permit and Environmental Compliance Assistance

-The Office of the Ombudsman provides a central point of contact for all stakeholders seeking information and assistance from the department including:
+The Office of Planning and Program Development (OPPD) provides a central point of contact for all stakeholders seeking information and assistance from the department including:

 Coordinating multi-media access;

 Maintaining an information hotline;

 Assisting applicants in understanding the environmental permitting process and coordinating application processing for new and expanding businesses;